surfer190/fixes/kubernetes/kubernetes-up-and-running.md

 Cloud providers would also provide you a hostname eg. `my-database.databases.cloudprovider.com`

 Sometimes you don't have a DNS address, just an `ip`, in this case it is a bit diffferent.

-1. Create a service without a label selector but also with the `ExternalName`
+1. Create a service without a label selector but also without the `ExternalName`
 2. Create an endpoint

 **external-ip-service.yaml**